ArtyomLL1995/Dropbox-for-Salesforce/README.md

 Before configuring Salesforce you must have a Dropbox account and a properly setup connected app in Dropbox account.
 To create connected app in Dropbox go to https://www.dropbox.com/developers -> App Console -> Create App

 After you create your connected app in Dropbox you can setup Named Credentials and Auth Provider in Salesforce so you can have access to Dropbox API.
+Or you can use Dropbox_Api.getAccessToken() method to get access token directly from Dropbox.

 1. Create Auth provider.
 Go to your org.
 Setup -> auth provider -> click 'New' Provider type : Open ID Connect.
 Choose any name, for example : Dropbox;